tryingsomestuff/Minic/README.md

 ### NNUE from release 2.47 to release 2.53 (from Stockfish implementation)
 Minic, since release 2.47, has the possibility to be build using a shameless copy of the NNUE framework of Stockfish.
 Integration of NNUE was done easily and I hope this can be done for any engine, especially if NNUE is release as a standalone library.
 New UCI parameter NNUEFile is added and shall be the full path to the network file you want to use.
 To build such Minic you need to activate WITH_NNUE in definition.hpp and use the build script (or make your own, but do not forget to pass -DUSE_AVX2 or whatever your hardware supports to the NNUE part ...).
 First test shows that MinicNNUE is around 200Elo stronger than Minic, around the level of Xiphos or Ethereal currently at short TC and maybe something like 50Elo higher at longer TC (around Komodo11).
 This says that a lot more can (and will!) be done inside Minic standard evaluation function !

-When using a NNUE network, it is important that Minic is called MinicNNUE or Minnuec as introduced by Gekkehenker.
+When using a NNUE network with this Stockfish implementation, it is important that Minic is called MinicNNUE (or Minnuec as introduced by Gekkehenker).
 MinicNNUE, won't be the official Minic, as this NNUE work to not reflect my own work and skills at all !

 Later on, since version 2.50, the NNUE learner from NodCHip repo has also been ported to Minic so that networks using Minic data and search can be done.
 The genFen part was not ported and in internal process to produce training is used.
 This include both extracting position from fixed depth game and from random position.

-Nets I build are available at https://github.com/tryingsomestuff/NNUE-Nets.
+Nets I built are available at https://github.com/tryingsomestuff/NNUE-Nets.

 ### NNUE from release 3.00 (from Seer implementation)
 Starting from release 3.00, **Minic is not using Stockfish NNUE implementation anymore and is no more compatible with SF nets**.
 It was too much foreign code inside Minic to be fair, to be maintained, to be fun.
 Seer engine is offering a very well written implementation of NNUE that I borrowed and adapt to Minic.
 The code is more or less 400 lines.
 I choose to keep Stockfish code for binary sfens format as everyone is using this for now.
-Training code is the external tool written in Python, also from Seer repository but without any dependency to engine (not TDLeaf).
+Training code is an external tool written in Python without any dependency to engine, also adapted from Seer repository and Gary Linscott pytorch trainer.
-For now, generated nets are quite weak, but that is a starting point, a new story to be written, in Minic 3.00.
+For now, generated nets are still quite weak, but that is a starting point, a new story to be written, in Minic 3.

 ## Release process
 WARNING : Dist directory as been REMOVED from the repository because it was starting to be too big.
 Unofficial releases are not available anymore here.
-All (unofficial) releases are available in a new repo, here : https://github.com/tryingsomestuff/Minic-Dist
+All (unofficial) releases are available in a new repo, here : https://github.com/tryingsomestuff/Minic-Dist, also available as a git submodule.

 Some stable/official ones will still be made available as github release.
-I "officially release" (create a github version) as soon as I have some validated elo (at least +10).
+I "officially release" (create a github version) as soon as I have some validated elo (at least +10) or an important bug fix.

 In a github release, a tester shall only use the given (attached) binaries.
 The full "source" package always contains everything (source code, test suites, opening suite, books, ...) using git "submodule" so that the main repository remains small.

-Starting from release 2.27 new binaries are named foloowing this convention :
+Starting from release 2.27 new binaries are named following this convention :

 ```
 * minic_2.27_linux_x64_skylake     : fully optimized Linux64 (avx2+bmi2)